 Pour the beef broth in the Instant Pot and stir to remove any browned bits of onion or sausage from the bottom of the inner pot.
-If you don’t remove browned food from the bottom you might get an burn error when the Instant Pot comes to pressure.
+If you don’t remove browned food from the bottom you might get a burn error when the Instant Pot comes under pressure.

 4. Bring the Instant Pot to Pressure

 Add the Guinness and the Worcestershire sauce to the Instant Pot.
-Then put a trivet in Instant Pot and set the steamer basket with the potatoes on top.
+Then put a trivet in Instant Pot and set the steamer basket with the diced potato on top.

 Put the lid on the pressure cooker, making sure the seal is in place and the pressure valve is closed.
-Set the Instant Pot on Manual, high pressure for 8 minutes.
+Set the Instant Pot on Manual, high pressure for 8 minutes cook time.
 It will take about 10 minutes for it to reach pressure.

 5. Finish the Gravy and Mashed Potatoes

 Take the steamer basket of mashed potatoes out and dump it in a serving bowl along with the cream and butter.
-Use tongs to take the bangers out of the gravy and put then on a serving platter.
+Use tongs to transfer sausages to a serving platter.
 Let the potatoes and sausage sit for a minute while you finish the onion gravy.

 What to Serve With Bangers and Mash